 Students are also required to have a minimum grade of C- in any major course beyond the initial four courses.
-A GPA of 2.50 in the major courses and a GPA of 2.50 overall at North Park is required for graduation from the university with this major.
+A GPA of 2.50 in the major courses is required for graduation from the university with this major.
 Students dropping below 2.50 in the major are required to meet with their advisor to develop a plan to repeat courses to bring up their GPA before taking additional courses.
 The dean of the School of Business and Nonprofit Management must approve the plan.
 Students failing to complete their plan successfully are subject to dismissal from the major.